OpenVisualCloud/Smart-City-Sample/README.md

 <IMG src="doc/scope.png" height="250px">

 - **Camera Provisioning**: Tag and calibrate cameras for installation locations, calibration parameters and other usage pattern information.
 - **Camera Discovery**: Discover and register IP cameras on specified IP blocks.
 Registered cameras automatically participate into the analytics activities.
-See [Sensor README](sensor/README.md) for additional details.
+See [Sensor Simulation and Discovery](sensor/README.md) for additional details.
 - **Recording**: Record and manage segmented camera footage for preview or review (at a later time) purpose.
 - **Analytics**: Perform analytics on the live/recorded camera streams.
 Latency-sensitive analytics are performed on Edge while others are on cloud.
 - **Triggers and Alerts**: Manage triggers on analytics data.
 Respond with actions on triggered alerts.